splace/svg-space-invaders/README.md

 ![Image of Space Invaders](https://github.com/splace/svg-space-invaders/blob/master/invaders.jpeg)

-Game all in one 19kB file.
-(10kB download if served compressed.)
+Game all in one 19k file, if minified.
+(10k download if served compressed.)